About the Library

 USGS Publications Warehouse.
 Searchable index of materials dating back to 1880.
 Many are full-text.
 Website contains additional links to USGS resources.

 Zotero.
 A free program that helps you organize your resources.
 Works only in the Firefox browser; standalone versions for Chrome and Safari.

 Purdue University's The OWL.
 A well-known and popular website for writing resources.

-Your instructor wants you to use the Chicago style for citing.
+What citation style does your professor want you to use?.
+Chicago?
 NMU has created a guide for this style, and we also have electronic access to the 16th edition of the manual.
+How about APA?

 Citing a map?
 The Association of Canadian Map Libraries and Archives has posted a guide Best Practices in Citation of Cartographic Materials.

 Annotated bibliography: Writing an Annotated Bibliogaphy (University of Guelph), and some examples: Climate Ready Great Lakes: An Annotated Bibliography, Core List for an Environmental Reference Collection (from the EPA), and Texas Reference Sources.

 Communicating in geography and the environmental science, 3rd.ed.
 G70 H35 2006.